Ampholyt/sequence_cnn_models/README.md

 Snakemake manages dependencies automatically via conda, please update `workflow\envs\` files accordingly.

-Please download a copy of [Snakemake Wrappers](https://github.com/snakemake/snakemake-wrappers) in the `resources\` directory or update the `config.yml` file accordingly.
+Please download a copy of [Snakemake Wrappers](https://github.com/kircherlab/snakemake_wrappers) in the `resources\` directory or update the `config.yml` file accordingly.
+Note, please **do not** confues this with the snakemake-wrappers [package](https://github.com/snakemake/snakemake-wrappers).

 The workflow also requires a reference genome in 1. .genome format, and 2. .fasta format.
 Please download the reference genome in the `resources\` directory or update the `config.yml` file accordingly.

 ### Step 1: Obtain a copy of this workflow